Sharvafork/PdfChatbotRagOllama/README.md

 # PdfChatbotRagOllama
-An optimised Rag system that can retrieve information from large number of PDF files
+An optimized Rag system that can retrieve information from a large number of PDF files
+# Built with Cursor AI
+# Connected to Ollama
+# Efficient Method where only relevant files are indexed